PaulSMilne/assignment2/README.md

 Wednesday morning.
 I'm revisitig the code I've done to see if I can move some of the heavy lifting from the Transaction class to the Customer class.

 Created a refactor branch to investigate possible reworking of my code.

+Wednesday elevenses: Have refactored the code to move the card maths from the transaction page to the customer page.
+The transaction page now calls the customer method which makes payments (takes money away from) or receives refunds (adds money to) from/to a particular card.

+Then I further refactored to give the work of finding the current funds on a card to a separate customer method.